yuechenbam/yuechenbam.github.io/DEVELOPMENT_PLAN.md

 ### Stage4 Ontopanel-customizedValidator(in progress)

-## Suggestions(to change)
+## Suggestions

-1. Cant copy and pasta of entity text and details(the right click is disabled)
-2. After search, only shows superclasses, underclasses disappers, not good to know which this class contains
+1. After search, only shows superclasses, underclasses disappers, not good to know which this class contains
+2. Mapping tool
+   1. how to modify url
+   2. more output format
+   3. mapping missing values in dataset, as removed nodes.